Pulsar, the best code editor

 Are Electron apps slow?

 Admittedly, Pulsar is a bit slow to start up.
-It takes maybe 6-8 seconds for it to fully load from scratch, but once it is open, using it feels pretty snappy.
+It takes maybe 6–8 seconds for it to fully load from scratch, but once it is open, using it feels pretty snappy.
 The slowness is due to being an Electron app, which is basically a web browser.
-Indeed the original author of Atom/Pulsar, Nathan Sobo, started a new code editor project after Atom was shut down.
-The new editor Zed is extremely fast as it is written in Rust and also because it utilizes the GPU for rendering.
-Zed is however not open source, and it is not available for Linux, so I have not even tried it.
-Instead I tested another promising Rust-based blazingly fast editor Lapce.
+Indeed, the original author of Atom/Pulsar, Nathan Sobo, started a new code editor project after Atom was shut down.
+The new editor Zed is extremely fast, as it is written in Rust and also because it utilizes the GPU for rendering.
+Zed, however, is not open source, and it is not available for Linux, so I have not even tried it.
+Instead, I tested another promising Rust-based blazingly fast editor, Lapce.
 It is truly fast and pleasant to use.
-However it lacks a lot of features, so I end up having to do extra manual work.
+However, it lacks a lot of features, so I end up having to do extra manual work.

 My Pulsar config and packages